Ileana Simziana: Moldova

 Author and folklorist Grigore Botezatu published a Moldavian tale titled Prince Theodor and the Magic Stag.
 In this tale, a king and a queen have a daughter named Theodora.
 When she is of age, the king prepares to marry her to a prospective suitor, but does not seem to find his ring.
 He hangs down his head in shame, for, if he had a son, he would go to the other world and get the royal signet from his grandfather.
 Theodora offers to journey and get her grandfather's ring, so she dresses up as a man and departs.
-She goes to the north, to a deep, dark forest, and forest, and finds a dragon about to devour a white stag.
-Each animal beseech Theodora to help one of the other; she chooses to help the stag and kills the dragon.
+She goes to the north, to a deep, dark forest, and finds a dragon about to devour a white stag.
+Each animal beseeches Theodora to help one or the other; she chooses to help the stag and kills the dragon.
 Soon after, the white stag helps her in a chain of quests (ATU 550, "Bird, Horse and Princess"): to get her grandfather's ring from the Evil One, the King of Darkness, she has to get the white horse Cudalbul, which belongs to the Red King; to get the horse, she has to find a bride for the Red King, a maiden named Leonora Goldenlocks, who lives in a kingdom 33 kingdoms away and beyond 44 seas, kept inside a hazelnut and guarded in a castle of witches.
 After taking the hazelnut from the witches, they curse Theodora to become a man, Theodor.
 At the end of the tale, Theodor gets the horse and his grandfather's ring, and marries Leonora Goldenlocks.